-REPORT: 25% of Floridians struggle to pay for housing
+Report: 25% of Floridians struggle to pay for housing

 "I feel like I'm alone and I don't know where to turn for help," she said.

-Two years ago, Studley said her rent for her apartment in Boca started at $2,100 a month.
-Now, after the rent increased she's paying $3,300 a month.
+Two years ago, Studley said, her rent for her apartment in Boca Raton started at $2,100 a month.
+Now, after the rent increased, she's paying $3,300 a month.

 Studley has spent countless hours searching for a three-bedroom rental so Noah can have his own bedroom, but there are few options in her price range.